HIGH TOTAL IRON-BINDING CAPACITY (TIBC) TEST RESULT. What does high TIBC test level mean?

 Total iron-binding capacity (TIBC) values and definitions

-What does high luteinizing hormone (LH) test result referent values for adult female level mean?
+LOW BASOPHIL GRANULOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does low Basophil granulocytes test result referent values for adult level mean?

 tests: